 A few days ago, my husband and I, battling a case of ‘cabin fever,’ embarked on a brisk walk through the village.
 The weather has been unseasonably cold lately, and we quickly developed popsicle toes and fingertips.
 Seeking an escape from the chilly temperatures before we turned back toward home, we stopped in a traditional clothing store and found ourselves wowed by the array of Bavarian garments for sale.

 The attention to detail was pleasing: engraved buttons, intricate stitching and colorful fabrics.
 Prices there generally averaged 200 Euro (about $265) for a Dirndl, plus the price of a frilly, white, cropped blouse.
 Needless to say, I have three simple Dirndls in my wardrobe (two of which I’ve sported and been spilled upon at Oktoberfest), so I didn’t buy another.
 The shopkeeper was so friendly and enthusiastic about the upcoming collection, that I might be inclined to do so in the future, though.

-For the record, my husband didn’t take an interest in, nor buy the Lederhosen-inspired swim trunks.
+For the record, Shawn didn’t take an interest in, nor buy the Lederhosen-inspired swim trunks. :)

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.